Who’s to say that a particular piece of art is “bad”? You, that’s who.

-The Cafe Racer itself is a comfortable, little beer, booze and coffee bar.
+The Cafe Racer itself is a comfortable, little beer, booze, and coffee bar.
 The people there were friendly.
 I enjoyed having the option to enjoy some delicious beers and strong coffee.
-Stop for the museum, stay for a drink and some conversion.
+Stop for the museum, stay for a drink and some conversation.

 A wish all bars offered good coffee, in addition to booze.

 I was last there in the spring of 2009.